vipulnaik/working-drafts/lesswrong/chatgpt-4-solved-all-the-gotcha-problems-i-posed-that-tripped-chatgpt-3.5.md

 > apologize for any confusion.

-Looks good, other than the incorrect claim about the first six even integers (where it incorrectly calls 11 an even integer) and the flawed reasoning in ChatGPT's first attempt at trying to figure out if 41 is a safe prime.
+Looks good, other than the incorrect claim about the first six even integers (where it incorrectly calls 11 an even integer), the formula error for centered square numbers (even though the assertion that 41 is a centered square number is correct) and the flawed reasoning in ChatGPT's first attempt at trying to figure out if 41 is a safe prime.
 [HT stochastic_parrot in the comments for the part about the first six even integers, that I missed in my first draft of the post.]

 ## Conclusion